Dual-Idler 6.5L Gear Drive Timing Set

 This product review first appeared here in The Diesel Page in 1998.
 Many product reviews have come and gone since that time, and we sometimes forget just how important these can be to owners of the 6.2L and 6.5L diesels.
-Moving forward, we'll return some of the more important product reviews to these pages for products that have withstood the test of time.
 This month, we're re-introducing Scott Boelman's Phaser gear drive review, along with a few edit changes and updated source information.
-We here at The Diesel Page care about your 6.2L/6.5L diesel ownership.
-Let us know how we can help you. - Jim Bigley
+We care about your 6.2L/6.5L diesel ownership.
+Let us know how we can help you. - TDP

 Available for nearly 20 years, the Phazer Dual-Idler gear drive timing set for the 1994 and newer 6.5L Turbo Diesel replaces the stock chain-driven timing set and the original reluctor wheel used for the crankshaft position sensor.
 Advertising claims at the time said: "Our "Phaser" performance kit allows 3-5 degrees of timing advance right off the crankshaft, which we found to increase fuel economy, produces cleaner starts, and improves throttle performance."
 We'll install the Phaser, and test the ad claims.